Learn about housing issues in Greater Des Moines

 The largest share of people struggling to afford the place they live are in the labor force.
 Many were celebrated as "essential workers" during the pandemic, but do not earn enough money to comfortably live near their jobs.
 Many are seniors and people with disabilities.
 All of these people face painful choices when high housing costs claim funds otherwise needed for health care, education, transportation, and more.

 is the wage a person needs to earn in the Des Moines-West Des Moines metro area to afford a typical 2 bedroom apartment.

-are affordable and available for every 100 extremely low income households in Iowa.
+are affordable and available for every 100 extremely low income renter households in Polk County, Iowa.